This post was originally published on July 1, 2017 and updated on December 17, 2019.

 Malaysia is the world’s second largest producer of palm oil.
 In 2008, the tropical country became the first to produce and export certified sustainable palm oil.
-By the end of 2019, the country plans to have 100 percent of its palm oil MSPO certified.
+Achieving MSPO became mandatory as of 2020, and the country is working toward 100% compliance.

 The stringent MSPO standards cover key issues in the palm oil industry.

 The MSPO standards prohibit deforestation.
 Malaysia has committed to retaining at least 50 percent of its total land cover under natural forest cover.
 Planting on lands with high biodiversity value is not allowed unless it is carried out in strict compliance with national or state biodiversity legislation.

 The MSPO standards dictate clear and strong requirements on palm oil industry workers’ health and safety.
 Employees are allowed to form and join trade unions, and facilitate collective bargaining agreements.
 The MSPO standards prohibit the use of forced or trafficked labor as required by Malaysian law.

 The MSPO standards state that the use of fire for land preparation and waste disposal should be avoided.
 Biomass recycling and zero-burning practices are encouraged.
 Palm oil is derived from the fruit of the oil palm tree, in a process similar to olive oil production.
 Unlike common oilseed crops such as soy, corn and canola (rapeseed) which need to be planted annually, oil palm trees grow and produce fruit for up to 25 years before replanting is needed.